-The Foundation degree in Prop making and SFX course consists of 12 modules delivered over 2 years.
+The Foundation degree/ BA hons in Prop making and SFX course consists of 12 modules in the first 2 years.
 Module 1-6 in the first year and 7-12 in the 2nd year.
 Most of the time the modules are delivered in order, but the nature of creative opportunities sometimes change this.

 Materials are supplied for all taught sessions.
 Clients and in house productions supply budgets for materials in the collaborative projects.
-The only Module where you may need to fund materials is Module 12 Final major project, as the project you decide could need materials outside of the usual basics available.
+The only Module where you may need to fund materials is Module 12 at the end of the second year, as the project you decide could need materials outside of the usual basics available.

 Module 1- Introduction to discipline practice